 Probably the easier way out, with a fence to follow all the way down if it's dark.
 However, this exit point is quite remote.

 - Continue northwards over Drum, then follow the fence to Carnedd y Ddelw and down Drosgyl.
 The fence becomes a wall towards the end.

 - Turn right along a wide track to finish.

 - The car park grid ref is SH 721 715.
 (To drive here, approach from Llanbedr-y-cennin rather than taking the more difficult road from Rowen.)

-(From the car park it is less than two miles walk to Rowen Youth Hostel, the only option for overnight accommodation here.
-Follow the road down for a way, then turn left onto a good track at SH 732 715.)
+(From the car park it is about two miles walk to Rowen Youth Hostel and a further half mile to Cefn Cae campsite.
+For the Youth Hostel follow the road down for a way, then turn left onto a good track at SH 732 715.)